Josh-Kleckner/Urban-Grocers-API-Testing/README.md

    npx jest tests/putHandlers.test.js
  *or*

-5. Runall tests at once:
+5. Run all tests at once:
    ```bash
     npm test